-With all the momentum in the field, part of figuring out how to hire a social media manager will require you to put on your marketing hat as well.
+With all the momentum in the field, the push to hire a social media manager will require you to put on your marketing hat as well.
 Making your business more attractive to candidates may include:

 - Showing your commitment to work-life balance

 - Branding your business as one with strong values and ethics

 3. Craft a Detailed Social Media Manager Job Description

 One of the most difficult aspects of hiring a social media manager is deciding on the skills needed for that employee to succeed.
 When writing the job description, avoid using vanity metrics like page views, followers, and subscribers as the sole benchmark.
 Instead, think about how the social media manager’s job can have a positive impact on key business objectives like generating leads, decreasing customer service calls, or fast public relations responses during crisis management.